SiriDB/siridb-admin/README.md

 ```

 ## Command-line arguments
-SiriDB Admin can be used by using command line arguments only.
+SiriDB Admin can be used by just using command line arguments.
 This can be useful in case you want to create and extend a SiriDB database using a script.

 All commands start with the following arguments:
 ```